Q: What does the air handler do for my system?

 Q: Should I change my indoor coil?

 A: When replacing your air conditioner or heat pump, the answer is most likely yes.
 The efficiency ratings that are advertised for an air conditioner or heat pump are based on the performance as part of a matched system.
 If only the outdoor portion is changed, the efficiency and savings could be less than that of a matched system.
 Not sure what an indoor coil does?
-Read more: Lomita air conditioning
+Read more: Lomita heating

 Q: How long can I expect a new system to last?